-A table set up to discuss the hot eCommerce trends at the forefront of today’s eCommerce industry and uncover the new and exciting opportunities it gives to businesses across the globe.
+As a leading ecommerce design agency we were thrilled to be invited to attend UK Fast’s ecommerce Round Table event to discuss the hot eCommerce trends at the forefront of today’s eCommerce industry and uncover the exciting new opportunities it gives to businesses across the globe.
 Below is the link to the webinar if you fancy watching the Round Table:

 Webinar Link: Best Practices For Growing Your eCommerce Business